Advances in Clinical and Experimental Medicine

 Originality check

-As a part of the initial verification of the manuscript, each text is checked using anti-plagiarism software (iThenticate).
-Only manuscript with a Similarity Index (SI) lower than 30% will be accepted for further verification – those with SI od 30% or higher will be sent back to authors for rewrite.
-This applies also to papers being continuations or expansions of previous publications – re-using previously published text, e.g. in the Materials and methods section, is not an accepted solution.
+As a part of the initial manuscript verification, each text is checked using anti-plagiarism software (iThenticate).
+Only manuscripts with a Similarity Index (SI) lower than 30% will be accepted for further verification – those with SI of 30% or higher will be sent back to authors for rewrite.
+This applies also to papers being continuations or expansions of previous publications – re-using previously published text, e.g., in the Materials and methods section, is not an accepted solution.
 Please note that re-using fragments of one or more publications of one or more authors of the paper is also considered plagiarism (and is called self-plagiarism).

 Usage of artificial intelligence (AI) tools

-These guidelines only refer to the writing process (i.e., generating text using an AI tool), and not to the use of AI tools to analyze and draw insights from data as part of the research process.
-They do not apply to the use of basic tools for checking grammar, spelling, references etc.
+These guidelines only refer to the writing process (i.e., generating text using an AI tool), and not to using AI tools to analyze and draw insights from data as part of the research process.
+They do not apply to basic tools for checking grammar, spelling, references, etc.

 GUIDELINES REGARDING AI USAGE